SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 For the time being, the validation tools still accept the old names with a warning (despite the unchanged `SCS-` prefix) unless you pass option `-2` to them.
-They will however not count v1 flavors towards fulfilling the needs against the corresponding v2 mandatory flavor list.
-In other words: An IaaS infrastructure with the 26 v1 mandatory flavors will produce 26 warnings (for using old flavors) and 26 errors (for missing the 26 mandatory v2 flavors).
+They will however not count v1 flavors towards fulfilling the needs against the corresponding v2 mandatory flavor list unless you pass the option `-1`.
+In other words: An IaaS infrastructure with the 26 v1 mandatory flavors will produce 26 warnings (for using old flavors) and 26 errors (for missing the 26 mandatory v2 flavors) unless you pass `-1` in which case no errors and no warnings will be produced.
 Registering the 26 mandatory v2 flavor names in addition will result in passing the test with only 26 warnings -- unless you specify `-2`.
 If you do and want to pass you'll need to remove the old v1 names or rename them to no longer start with `SCS-`.